nicholaswmin/heapstats/README.md

 ### Notes

-Only useful when you have (founded) concerns about the memory safety of somewhat critical code, otherwise it can make your unit tests [brittle][brittle-tests] and annoying.
+Only useful when you have (founded) concerns about the memory safety of somewhat critical code you're prototyping, otherwise it can make your unit tests [brittle][brittle-tests] and annoying.

+Memory leak testing is implicitly and probably more appropriately tested during full-scale load tests - not while unit testing.

 It's almost impossible to discern a false positive from a false-negative when unit-testing for memory leaks, unless visually inspected, the plotter